Morgan Stanley sees 9% U.S. car sales dip from coronavirus

-March 11 (Reuters) - Morgan Stanley said it expects the coronavirus outbreak will send U.S. auto sales down 9% this year, in an investor note on Wednesday morning.
+(Reuters) - Morgan Stanley (MS.N) expects the coronavirus outbreak will send U.S. auto sales down 9% this year, it said in an investor note on Wednesday.
+Before the outbreak, analysts had expected a modest decline of 1-2%.

+Separately, researcher LMC Automotive said it expects concerns over coronavirus in the United States and other countries could drive global vehicle sales this year down 4% to 86.4 million, from 90.3 million in 2019.
+LMC previously had expected relatively flat global sales of 90.1 million.

+In the United States, Morgan Stanley auto analyst Adam Jonas wrote that “demand shock” triggered by the spread of the virus could cause consumers to delay large purchases such as new cars.

 Automakers are due to report first-quarter sales in early April.